xdavido/UnhookedEngine.v2/README.md

 The editor features two windows: one displaying the scene (editor view), and the other showcasing a view captured from a game object with a camera component (main game camera).
 Each window operates with its own framebuffer, allowing users to simultaneously view both perspectives.

 The user can Start / Pause / Stop the simulation and recover its original state.
+>[!TIP]
+> Animation among the two smokes will be activated when pressing Start button.
 #### Mouse Picking
 GameObjects can be picked from the world using the mouse.